-The Association is exempt from income tax under section 50.1 of the Income Tax Assessment Act 1997 however still has obligation for Fringe Benefits Tax (FBT) and the Goods and Services Tax (GST).
+The Association is exempt from income tax under section 50.1 of the Income Tax Assessment Act 1997 however still has an obligation for Fringe Benefits Tax (FBT) and the Goods and Services Tax (GST).

-Revenue, expenses and assets are recognised net of the amount of goods and services tax (GST), except where the amount of GST incurred is not recoverable from the taxation authority.
+Revenues, expenses and assets are recognised net of the amount of good and services tax (GST) except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).
 In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense.
 Receivables and payables are stated with the amount of GST excluded, as the Association reports to the ATO for GST on a cash-basis.
 The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the balance sheet.